-Find broken coax cables using this tester and your oscilloscopeDesigned by Land Boards, LLC, Ships from United States of America
+Find broken coax cables using this tester and your oscilloscopeDesigned by Land Boards, LLC in United States of America

 Fast Edge Pulse Generator for use as a Time Domain Reflectometer (TDR).
 Used to measure cable length and test continuity/termination of 50 or 75 Ohm coax cables.